everydayrain/christopherbauer.org/_posts/2022-2-6-Wallabag-Selfhost.md

 ```
 sudo systemctl restart apache2.service
 ```
+### Port Forwarding
+Ensure you have port forwarding to the port you selected in the parameters.yml file set up on your router.
+Since router types very so widely, I can't assist with this part.

 ### Verify
 That should be it.
-Navigate to your domain and you should see a page asking for your credentials.
+Use a browser to navigate to your domain and you should see a page asking for your credentials.

 There are apps on the app stores for using Wallabag on your mobile devices.
 I hope to cover setting up HTTPS in a seperate post.